 In the coming months, the NYSE Group (NYSE) will enhance its markets to give investors and traders greater choice in how they trade.
 By early next year, NYSE will operate four equity market venues with their own unique market models.

-Recently, NYSE announced plans to rename NYSE MKT, its market for small to mid-cap companies, to NYSE American.
+Recently, NYSE announced plans to rename NYSE American, its market for small to mid-cap companies, to NYSE American.
 NYSE American will combine elements of the NYSE Designated Market Maker model with NYSE Arca’s electronic price-time execution model, and introduce a ‘delay’ mechanism intended to encourage midpoint trading.

 Companies choosing to list on NYSE American will receive access to an electronic Designated Market Maker (e-DMM) with rigorous market making obligations, along with the most comprehensive IR, advocacy and visibility platform.
 And traders will have the opportunity to use some new features that have only recently been available on licensed exchanges.